Matir/blog/_drafts/security-101-beginning-with-kali-linux.md

 line tools like `git` and `tmux` were not present, but they now are.  `vim` is available by default, so I'm set, as is nano, but if you're more of a Sublime Text, Atom, VSCode, or `emacs` user, you probably want to install those.
+Some people like additional utilities like the `terminator` terminal emulator.

 If you have a license for any commercial security tools, now's the time to install that.
 I have a Burp Professional license, so I install that first